During placement on site

 If an issue occurs while you are on Professional Experience, the attached flow chart indicates the sequence that your response to a situation should follow.
 Remember though that the severity of an issue may dictate an immediate request for support, rather than trialling different options.

-Each pre-service teacher undertaking Professional Experience is allocated a university supervisor for the duration of the Professional Experience.
+Each pre-service teacher undertaking Professional Experience is allocated a university partner for the duration of the Professional Experience.
 Their role is to support you, and your supervising teacher while you are out on Professional Experience.
-Your university supervisor is familiar with the day to day classroom challenges that you may encounter.
-It is your responsibility to make contact with your university supervisor and to take advantage of their support and assistance.
+Your university partner is familiar with the day to day classroom challenges that you may encounter.
+It is your responsibility to make contact with your university partner and to take advantage of their support and assistance.
 Contact details are available to you via InPlace, in the same section as your site confirmation details.

 The University's Counselling Service provides a professional, confidential and free counselling service to pre-service teachers.
 Professional Experience can become a stressful time for a number of reasons.
 Making those times less stressful is a major goal of the counselling staff at QUT.